ghc/ghc/docs/users_guide/safe_haskell.rst

 monad.
 The application is safe in the knowledge that the only ``IO`` to ensue will be to files whose paths were approved by the ``pathOK`` test.

+The Safe Haskell checks can be disabled for a module by passing the :ghc-flag:`-fno-safe-haskell` flag.
+This is useful in particular when compiling with source plugins as running a plugin marks the module as unsafe and can then cause downstream modules to fail the safety checks.

 .. _safe-language:

 Safe Language